 How much does it cost?

-The full fee for attending the school in 2023 is £1000 (but see below).
+The full fee for attending the school in 2024 was £1000 and is anticipated to be similar in 2025, although this is subject to confirmation of the budget.
 This fee covers full board for two weeks and lodging in comfortable single-room accommodation and internet access as well as the full academic programme (lectures, tutorials, seminars and a full set of printed notes).

 Physics by the Lake was previously funded directly by EPSRC, but that funding is now routed through Universities.
 If your Ph.D. is funded by the EPSRC you should be able to get the fee paid by your University from their EPSRC training budget.
 We are happy to receive feedback about whether this system is working.